 Generic metadata model

 S-100 provides for S-100 discovery metadata for exchange sets to be encoded in the Exchange Catalogue.
-Figure 12-1 depicts the relevant classes.
+Figure 12-1 depicts an example of relevant cases.
+The latest approved S-100 discovery metadata model is located within the latest edition of S-100 Part 4.